-- 6. The amortization contribution rate is the level percentage of payroll required to reduce the UAAL to zero over the remaining amortization period.
+6. The amortization contribution rate is the level percentage of payroll required to reduce the UAAL to zero over the remaining amortization period.
 The UAAL was initially being amortized over the remainder of a closed 30-year period from June 30, 1999.
 In conjunction with the Rhode Island Retirement Security Act of 2011, the amortization period was reset to 25 years as of June 30, 2010.
 The employer contribution rate determined by this valuation will not be effective until two years after the valuation date.
 The determination of the contribution rate reflects this deferral.
 The unfunded actuarial accrued liability (UAAL) and covered payroll are projected forward for two years, and we then determine the amortization charge required to amortize the UAAL over the remaining amortization period from that point.
 In projecting the UAAL, we increase the UAAL for interest at the assumed rate and we decrease it for the amortization payments.
 The amortization payments for these two years are determined by subtracting the current employer normal cost from the known contribution rates for these years, based on the two prior actuarial valuations.
-Contributions are assumed to be made monthly throughout the year. - III.
+Contributions are assumed to be made monthly throughout the year.

+III.
 Actuarial Value of Assets

 The actuarial value of assets is based on the market value of assets with a five-year phase-in of actual investment return in excess of (less than) expected investment income.
+Offsetting unrecognized gains and losses are immediately recognized, with the shortest remaining bases recognized first and the net remaining bases continue to be recognized on their original timeframe.
 Expected investment income is determined using the assumed investment return rate and the market value of assets (adjusted for receipts and disbursements during the year).
 The returns are computed net of administrative and investment expenses.

-- IV.
-Actuarial Assumptions - A. Economic Assumptions - 1.
-Investment return: 7.50% per year, compounded annually, composed of an assumed 2.75% inflation rate and a 4.75% net real rate of return.
+IV.
+Actuarial Assumptions

+A. Economic Assumptions

+- 1. Investment return: 7.50% per year, compounded annually, composed of an assumed 2.75% inflation rate and a 4.75% net real rate of return.
 This rate represents the assumed return, net of all investment and administrative expenses. - 2.
 Salary increase rate: The sum of (i) a 4.00% wage inflation assumption (composed of a 2.75% price inflation assumption and a 1.25% additional general increase), and (ii) a service-related component as shown below: